1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsCommunity Micro-Grant Program is sponsored by Forge AHEAD Center.
-Provides funding to nonprofits in Alabama, Louisiana, and Mississippi working to reduce health disparities in diabetes, obesity, and hypertension.
+Supports community organizations in Alabama, Louisiana, and Mississippi working to reduce health disparities in diabetes, obesity, and hypertension.

 Get alerted about grants like this